 Under provisions of ASC 958, unrestricted net assets are those which are not subjected to donor-imposed restrictions.
-Substantially all of the net assets classified as unrestricted in the balance sheet as of June 30, 2010 and 2009 have been invested in property and equipment.
+Substantially all of the net assets classified as unrestricted in the consolidated statements of financial position as of June 30, 2011 and 2010 have been invested in property and equipment.